 Google has even rolled out an algorithmic update, in March, 2015, to demote websites that aren’t mobile-friendly.
 And, mobile-friendly websites saw an average of a 12% increase in visibility on Google mobile.

-Data from Smart Insights shows that non-friendly mobile pages have dropped an average of 5 places in search results.
+Data from Smart Insights shows that non-friendly mobile web pages have dropped an average of 5 places in search results.

 The reason is that Google doesn’t have to index separate URLs (when you implement a dedicated mobile website) and the same HTML is served to all devices (unlike dynamic servers).

-A responsive design will offer a consistent user experience to your visitors across all devices.
+A responsive web design will offer a consistent user experience to your visitors across all devices.
 The display is rendered differently based on a user’s device.

-The benefits of responsive design also include increases in your website engagement and reduction of your bounce rates.
+The benefits of responsive web design also include increases in your website engagement and reduction of your bounce rates.